Jinpyeong of Silla: Later reign

 King Jinpyeong died in January 632, in the 54th year of his reign.
 He is buried in Bomun-dong, Gyeongju.
 His tomb was designated a historical landmark by the Korean government in 1969.

-Legends
+Anecdote

 The King's Jade Belt

-There is a story about King Jinpyeong's jade belt in the history Samguk Yusa, in which the belt is said to have been given by the heavens.
+There is a story about King Jinpyeong's jade belt in the history Samguk yusa, in which the belt is said to have been given by the heavens.
 In 579, when King Jinpyeong ascended to the throne, angels landed on the palace gardens and gave King Jinpyeong a gift from the Jade Emperor.
 King Jinpyeong always wore this belt in rituals and ceremonies in honor of the heavens.
-Along with the 9 story pagoda and statue of Buddha at Hwangnyong Temple, the jade belt is considered one of the three main treasures of Silla.
+Along with the 9 story pagoda and statue of Buddha at the temple Hwangnyongsa, the jade belt is considered one of the three main treasures of Silla.
 After the fall of Silla, King Gyeongsun gave the belt to Goryeo's Taejo.
+According to this legend, King Jinpyeong was 11 feet (about 253 cm) tall.